kubeshop/testkube-docs/docs/openapi/overview.md

 - **Core Operations**: High-level control plane operations.
-- **Agent Operations**: Proxied Agent operations for a specific environment, these are the same as the Core Agent operations, but with organisation and environment identifiers.
+- **Agent Operations**: Proxied Agent operations for a specific environment, these are the same as the Core Agent operations, but with organization and environment identifiers.
-- **Organisation Operations**: Operations for a specific organisation defined in the Control Plane.
+- **Organization Operations**: Operations for a specific organization defined in the Control Plane.
-- **Environment Operations**: Operations for a specific environment defined within an organisation.
+- **Environment Operations**: Operations for a specific environment defined within an organization.

 These API calls all require an API token specified using `Bearer Token` authentication.
 - API Tokens can be created as described at [Organization Management](../testkube-pro/articles/api-token-management).